A critical part of the Early Childhood experience is fostering children's desire to be their best self while making their world a better place.

 With this goal in mind, Canterbury gives Early Childhood students the opportunity to reflect on ethical questions in age-appropriate discussion and activities, and to learn about the roles they can play in sustaining and improving their communities.

-Community Service is integrated into the curriculum through collecting food for the Food Bank, earning chicks for Africa, and a mitten and hat tree for inner-city children.
+Community Service is integrated into the curriculum through programs, such as Kate's Kart and a mitten and hat tree for inner-city children.
 Every year, classes may find other opportunities to give back and help to instill a feeling of empathy in our young children.

 Mini-Chapel is a monthly activity held in the library.
 Early Childhood students gather and have a lesson that ties to a moral issue and what it means to do the right thing.
 Informal lessons are continued in the classroom as part of our Character Education program.